 Why should I hire an attorney if I have been accused of domestic violence or served a domestic violence injunction?

 If you or someone you know have a domestic violence problem in the Tampa Bay area and need help, The Law Office of Daniel J. Fernandez, P.A. will provide a free consultation and help guide you through the process.
 Being served a restraining order (temporary injunction) is serious and you should not handle this by yourself.
 If you or a loved one need help getting the outcome you deserve, call The Law Office of Daniel J. Fernandez, P.A..

 Domestic violence attorney Daniel J. Fernandez has the experience with domestic violence hearings to get you a judicious outcome and will work vigorously to get your situation resolved.
 Domestic violence battery lawyer Daniel J. Fernandez can help guide you through the process.

-If you need legal assistance with a domestic violence situation call The Law Offices of Daniel J. Fernandez, P.A. at 813-229-5353.
+If you need legal assistance with a domestic violence situation call The Law Office of Daniel J. Fernandez, P.A. at 813-229-5353.

 When Can I be Arrested for Domestic Violence?